Become a Language Conversation Partner

 Language Conversation Partners (LCPs) are current Stanford students who help foreign language students practice their conversation skills during one-to-one appointments.
 LCPs primarily support oral conversation practice; they do not go over grammar or help with homework.
 They are selected in a competitive process each Winter Quarter for the following academic year.
 We give priority to undergraduates but will also consider applications from graduate students.

-Applications for the 20-21 LCP cohort are now being accepted for Japanese and German LCPs only.
+Applications for the 20-21 LCP cohort are now being accepted for Korean LCPs only.
 All applications will be considered on a rolling basis until the positions are filled.

 |Languages Offered for Conversation Practice|